Knoblauchpilze/bsgalone/README.md

 sudo cmake --install .
 ```

-Those were taking from [this](https://preshing.com/20170511/how-to-build-a-cmake-based-project/#running-cmake-from-the-command-line) tutorial and [this](https://stackoverflow.com/questions/67425557/how-do-i-build-a-cmake-project) StackOverflow post.
+Those were taken from [this](https://preshing.com/20170511/how-to-build-a-cmake-based-project/#running-cmake-from-the-command-line) tutorial and [this](https://stackoverflow.com/questions/67425557/how-do-i-build-a-cmake-project) Stack Overflow post.
 By default libpqxx generates a static library which is not really suited for our purposes.
 The option `BUILD_SHARED_LIBS` forces to create them.
 This was indicated in the [README](https://github.com/jtv/libpqxx/blob/master/BUILDING-cmake.md#cheat-sheet).

 Then we can attach the library as a dependency of the project as described in the rest of the install [guide](https://github.com/jtv/libpqxx/blob/master/BUILDING-cmake.md#option-b-make-use-of-a-separately-installed-libpqxx).